SSN Regex Javascript Validator

 Regular Expression - Documentation

-What is SSN Regex?
+What is an SSN Regex?

-The SSN Regex Pattern
+Common SSN Regex Pattern

-How to Validate SSNs in JavaScript?
+How to Validate SSNs in JavaScript

 function isValidSSN(ssn) {

-const regex = /^\d{3}-\d{2}-\d{4}$/;
+const ssnRegex = /^\d{3}-\d{2}-\d{4}$/;

-return regex.test(ssn);
+return ssnRegex.test(ssn);

 }

-console.log(isValidSSN("123-45-6789")); // true or false
+console.log(isValidSSN("123-45-6789")); // true

 Frequently asked questions